 Chocolate – Use the best quality semisweet or dark chocolate chips for the cake (I love baking with Ghirardelli).
 For the ganache, you’ll need 4 ounces of quality semisweet chocolate, finely chopped.

-Room Temperature Ingredients – Bring butter, egg, and buttermilk to room temperature before beginning so that they incorporate evenly into the batter.
+Room Temperature Ingredients – Bring butter, egg, buttermilk, and sour cream to room temperature before beginning so that they incorporate evenly into the batter.

 Bake Time – Bake cake until the top springs back to the touch and a tester inserted in the center come out with a few crumbs attached, about 50 to 55 minutes.
 Let the cake cool in the pan for 15 minutes before gently lifting from the pan and transferring to a wire rack to cool completely.